samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 export class AppModule { }
 ```

-For the routing, as you can see, we have imported our `AppRoutingModule`.
-So, now we can finally include this routing to our application, which will be the last part of this tutorial.
+For the routing, as you can see, you have imported the `AppRoutingModule` class.
+So, now you can finally include this routing to your application, which will be the last part of this tutorial.

 ## Putting it all together
 So, it's been a long while, but now we are finally going to add routing to the application.
 As well as creating a little menu bar, for navigation and logging out.
 First we need to edit the `./ui/src/app/app.component.ts` to add our AuthService to our AppComponent.